stevomusembi/TvShow_Random_Gif_generator/README.md

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

-This is a Scrimba project to create a meme generator app.
+This was a Scrimba project to create a meme generator app.
 The app provides fetches meme images from an API, displays them in random so that the user can add suitable captions.
+I updated the project to use the Giphy API to fetch gifs instead.
+Added the ability to select a tv show from the dropdown.
+I hosted it on vercel.[Tv Show Gif enerator](https://tv-show-random-gif-generator.vercel.app/)